JonathanMCarter/JonathanMCarter/README.md

-## ✨ I'm a Indie Computer Games Developer.
+## ✨ I'm a Junior Games Programmer.
-Hi, I'm Jonathan, a Graduate Computer Games Developer, currently working as and Junior Programmer.
+Hi, I'm Jonathan, a Junior Games Programmer.
 I run Carter Games as my indie brand to release under, a lot of my latest personal work is on there.
 Here you will find personal projects, game jams & university project repositories.

 ### 🛠️ Tools & Programming Languages
 ##### Proficent: